> About Center for Dance Education

 2007, featuring the full-length Sleeping Beauty.

 In 2009, the company initiated an annual scholarship named in memory of original Danbury Dance Initiative task force member, local dancer, choreographer, and WCSU faculty member Khalda Logan.

 This year's DANBURY DANCE INITIATIVE BENEFIT PERFORMANCE 2015 took place on Sunday, March 22nd at Broadview Middle School, 72 Hospital Avenue in Danbury at 4:30pm.
 The $3000+ proceeds will support the Danbury Dance Initiative's Khalda Logan Dance Scholarships.
 Participants included Monroe Dance Academy, Ridgefield Conservatory of Dance, Fineline Theatre Arts, SAS Dance Academy, Academy of Dance, Darien Dance Center, and more.
 For info, click here.

 2013 KLDS Benefit Performance

 NEW LONDON DANCE INITIATIVE

-The 10th annual tour by Connecticut Ballet to the elementary and middle schools was very well received and plans are for a return visit in 2014-2015.
-This year's performances featured 'American History Thru Dance & Verse.'
+The 11th annual tour by Connecticut Ballet to the elementary and middle schools was very well received and plans are for a return visit in 2015-2016.
+This year's performances featured 'Backstage at the Ballet.'
 A task force of educators, social service agencies, local dance and arts leaders has convened at Community Foundation of Southeastern Connecticut and further meetings are planned in the future.

 Begun in the Spring of 2010, the focus has been